maarten-pennings/howto/c64functons/readme.md

 it includes the number, types, and order of the function's arguments as well as the type it returns.

-In C64 BASIC only one signature is allowed: float to float.
+The one signature supported in C64 BASIC is "float to float".

 ```bas
 100 DEF FN F()=12